Geometric quantification of multiparty entanglement through orthogonality of vectors: Geometric Conditions for separable and maximally entangled states

 Bhaskara and Panigrahi \cite{bhaskara2017generalized} have defined a global measure of entanglement as the sum of generalised concurrence corresponding to all the bi-partitions for a system using Lagrange's identity and showed that the concurrence of each bi-partition for a pure state can be quantified using wedge product of post-measurement vectors in the Hilbert space of the subsystems.
-This measure was shown to match with the I-concurrence \cite{rungta2001universal}, an extension of concurrence for multiparticle pure states that provides a faithful quantification of entanglement across any bi-partition.
+This measure was shown to provide a faithful quantification of entanglement across any bi-partition for multipartite pure states.
 The wedge product formalism provides a geometric representation of concurrence, leading to the understanding of entanglement in terms of configuration of vectors in the Hilbert space of the subsystems.
-It yields a set of different constraints, for maximally entangled and separable states.
-The separability across a bi-partition arises as a consequence of the parallelism of the post-measurement state vectors.
-In the following, the consequence of orthogonality and equality of the post-measurement state vectors will be shown to yield the maximally entangled states.